-Patrick Nicholas operates master classes once or twice a year based loosely on his images (like these ones above) in the Belle series.
+Patrick Nicholas operates master classes once or twice a year along the lines of some of his images in the Belle series, some of which are shown here.
 You can see them all on his site photonicholas.com

 If you are interested in pursuing a master class in the photo school involving the landscape with nude models please contact Patrick Nicholas specifying ‘Master Class’.